 - Pickle pot – A small crock pot with a little bit of tap water combined with a scoop of pickle will warm up in five minutes and be ready to go.
 You can keep your pickle solution for weeks or longer before you need to swap it out for efficacy.

 - Copper tongs – Do not put your tweezers in pickle!
-Steel will ruin your pickle solution.
-Get in the habit of using copper tongs whenever you put items in your pickle or remove them.
+Steel will ruin your pickle solution so get in the habit of using copper tongs whenever you put items in your pickle or remove them.

 - Quench cup – A small ceramic cup or bowl with tap water.